Olegghhhh/Remote-Drone-Control-System/README.md

 2.  **The Vision Server (Rockchip RK3188):** Acts as the **"Eyes" and "Brain"**.
 This more powerful ARM Linux computer handles the computationally "heavy" tasks:

-      * Capturing the high-resolution USB camera feed.
+      * Capturing the USB camera feed.
       * Running the OpenCV HOG algorithm on every frame.
       * Drawing bounding boxes on detected objects.
       * Re-encoding and streaming the processed MJPEG feed.